seosamba/ecommerce/readme.txt

  order-name,price,brand,date,sku - sorting of the list by: name, price, brand, date and sku productsqft - special option (special option for surfacecalc plugin) allitems - Show all filter values without All others group

+ 10. Wish list widget:
+a. {$storewishlist:addtowishlist:{$product:id}:[heart[:btnname:sometext[:profile]]]}
+   heart - show "Add to favorites" like a heart icon. btnname:sometext - where sometext is custom text for button name. profile - redirected user on profile after add product to wish list.

+b. {$storewishlist:wishList:_products wishlist list[:limit[:10]]}
+   Option "_products wishlist list" template - used for show product on page.
+   Into this template you can use any product and store widgets and magicspases.

+   Option limit - you can set custom limit before pagination "show more" for product list ex. {$storewishlist:_products wishlist list:limit:10}
+   where 10 - is count of products.
+By default limit is 20.
+c. {$storewishlist:removeproduct:{$product:id}[:btn:sometext]}
+   btn:sometext - where sometext is custom text for button name.

+d. {$storewishlist:lastaddeduserwishlist:{$product:id}} - Display user full name who last added product to wish list.